fix8mt/uri/README.md

 constexpr const range_pair& operator[](component idx) const;
 ```
 Return a `const range_pair&` which is a `std::pair<uri_len_t, uri_len_t>&` to the specified component at the index given in the ranges table.
 This provides read-only
 access to the offset and length of the specified component and is used to create a `std::string_view`.
+No copying, results point to uri source.
 > [!WARNING]
 > This is _not_ range checked.